Pignoli—Sicilian Almond-Pine Nut Cookies

 - Place the egg white in a small bowl.

 - Place the pine nuts in another small bowl.

 - Spread the almonds in an even layer on a plate.

 - Line a sheet pan with parchment paper or lightly grease with oil.

-Using a spoon and your hands, roll the dough into 1-inch balls.
-Working with one ball at a time, dip the balls in the egg white, turning to coat.
-Transfer the balls to the bowl with the almonds, then roll in the almonds.
-Press with a few of the pine nuts.
-Transfer the balls to the prepared sheet pan, spacing them about 1 inch apart.
+Using a teaspoon, scoop the dough into 1-inch rounds, then roll into balls with your hands.
+Working with 1 ball at a time, dip the balls in the egg white, turning to coat, then transfer the balls to the plate with the almonds.
+Press with a few of the pine nuts, then roll in the almonds.
+Transfer the prepared balls to the prepared sheet pan, spacing them about 1 inch apart.

-Bake in the oven until lightly golden brown, rotating the pan once halfway through, 25 to 30 minutes.
+Bake in the oven, rotating the sheet pan once halfway through, until lightly golden brown, 25 to 30 minutes.
 Remove from the oven and let cool for 5 minutes on the sheet pan.

 Transfer the cookies to a serving plate.
-Serve warm on their own or with a good tea, coffee, or grappa.
+Serve warm on their own, or with tea, coffee, or grappa.

 Nutrition per serving: Calories: 130, Protein: 4g (8% DV), Fiber: 2g (8% DV), Total Fat: 8g (12% DV), Monounsaturated Fat: 1.5g, Polyunsaturated Fat: 1g, Saturated Fat: 0.5g (3% DV), Cholesterol: 0mg (0% DV), Sodium: 40mg (2% DV), Carbohydrates: 12g (4% DV), Total Sugars: 9g, Added Sugars: 8g (16% DV).
 Not a significant source of trans fat.